BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 ### Using your Transmission tool for the Confirmation job

 The last package shipping job is the "Notification" job.
-It returns back to the host the overall status of a single package shlipment.
+It returns back to the host the overall status of a single package shipment.
 See the **C1BMXRCN** reference in the  [Shipment Tracking and Confirmation](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-endevor-software-change-manager/19-0/administrating/package-administration/package-ship-facility/build-track-and-confirm-package-shipments/shipment-tracking-and-confirmation.html)  documentation.
 Package Shipping assumes an IEBGENER can write the Notification JCL to the internal reader to submit the job on the Host system.
 In many cases a "ROUTE XEQ" statement on the jobcard can route the job submission onto the host system.
 However, at some sites it is necessary to replace the IEBGENER with a file transmission to submit the Notification job.
 You can leverage captured variables and submit the Notification job onto the host system, using this IBM FTP example:

 Here is an example of using IBM's FTP within the C1BMXRCN skeleton member.